Static-string/simple_shell/README.md

+#Simple Shell Project.

-Simple Shell Project, done by Victor Adeyemo and my partner Chima Obi as part of the ALX Team Project
+##By Victor Adeyemo and Chimaobi Ubani as part of the ALX Team Project.